borisdj/borisdj.github.io/_posts/2023-10-01-bitcoin-future-macro-outlook.md

 If the world economy grows on average 1% per year, some things would reduce its price by 1%.
 Of course few would fall even more if production gets extra efficient and some could rise if there would be extra demand.
 Also there is no risk of deflationary spiral since that is only possible in today's *Money As Debt* system (money created with each new credit while being destroyed when debt is paid off).

-&nbsp;**4.** Hoarding is not an issue, as humans have everyday needs but also wants and would spend and save during their life (nobody lives forever).
+&nbsp;**4.** Hoarding is not an issue, as humans have everyday needs, but also wants, and would spend and save during their life (nobody lives forever).
 So there would be an equilibrium at any moment in time.

 &nbsp;**5.** Credits would be a little more expensive than today, since they would have real cost, but it would give the correct price signal to market participants.
 Banks (for loans) would be like in Free Banking, and would need to take care about duration of credits and term deposit.
 Central Bank would be obsolete as it could not act as lender of last resort.